-Step 1: Ensure the desktop is off, unplugged, and any potential energy is dissipated.

-Step 2: Remove the top panel from the chassis as indicated in the "Chassis Cover" section of this manual.

-Step 3: Remove the Phillips screws from the rear of the case that was holding the expansion card in place.

-Step 4: Disengage the retaining latch on the PCIe slot (see photo below).
+- Step 1: Ensure the desktop is off, unplugged, and any potential energy is dissipated. - Step 2: Remove the side panel from the chassis as indicated in the "Chassis Cover" section of this manual. - Step 3: Remove the Phillips screws from the rear of the case. - Step 4: Disengage the retaining latch on the PCIe slot (see photo below).
 This is a critical step and if not done may damage the slot.